jynxio/create-app/README.md

 ## Overview

-Project Template Starter that suits your personal style.
-Currently the following templates are supported:
+My personal style project template starter, currently supporting the following:

+> If you want to get the template directly, please see the `template-*` file in the current directory.

-- Vue (TypeScript)
+- `Vue`
-- React (TypeScript)
+- `React`
-- Solid (TypeScript)
+- `Solid`

 <br />